TimOliver/TOSMBClient/README.md

 # TOSMBClient
 `TOSMBClient` is a small library that serves as a simple SMB ([Server Message Block](https://en.wikipedia.org/wiki/Server_Message_Block) ) client for iOS apps.
+The library allows connecting to SMB devices, downloading file metadata, and subsequently allows asynchronous downloding of files from the SMB device straight to ah iOS device.

-It is an Objective-C wrapper around [Defective SMb](http://videolabs.github.io/libdsm), or libDSM, a low level SMB client library built in C, by some of VideoLabs' developers.
+It is an Objective-C wrapper around [Defective SMb](http://videolabs.github.io/libdsm), or libDSM, a low level SMB client library built in C built by some of VideoLabs' developers.
+A copy of libDSM has been specially cross-compiled for iOS device architectures and embedded in this library, so this project has no external dependencies.

-This project is still heavily under construction, and doesn't do much at present.
-The end-goal is to encapsulate as much of libDSM's functionality behind an Objective-C wrapper, in order to make SMB integration into an iOS app as easy as possible.
-If you yourself are interested in such a thing, I would very much appreciate any contributions.

-In the meantime, please feel free to download it now if you would like a copy of Defective SMb precompiled for iOS device architectures.

 ## Features
 * Connects to (**MOST**) SMB devices over local network.